NudgeApm/nudge-elasticstack-connector/README.md

 To use the plugin of Nudge, it is necessary to be registered as user on the site of Nudge and possess :

-	- Your login
-	- Your password
+	- Your credentials
 	- ID of the application

 ☞ **On the side from Elastic stack**

 It is essential that you have :

-	- ElasticSearch with the version 2.3.X
+	- ElasticSearch (version 2.3.X)
-	- Kibana with the version 4.5.0 or superior
+	- Kibana (version 4.5.X)

-You can download it at this address: https: // www.elastic.co/
+You can download it at this address: <https://www.elastic.co/>